nttgin/BGPalerter/README.md

 5. See the alerts in `logs/reports-YYYY-MM-DD.log` (e.g. `tail -f logs/reports*`)

 In `config.yml.example` you can find other reporting mechanisms (e.g. email and slack) in addition to logging to files.
 Please uncomment the related section and configure according to your needs.

+Read the documentation below for more options.

 ## Documentation